tryon-app/tryon-frontend/SECURITY.md

 ## Supported Versions

-The following versions of the Enatega Multi Vendor Food Delivery System are currently supported with security updates:
+The following versions of the Tryon Multi Vendor Food Delivery System are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |